 In order to give you the best answer possible, I think it’s best to explain the individual costs that are incurred in obtaining a safe and acceptable surgical result.

 The first step in your exploration of breast augmentation surgery, and likely your first expense, is the cosmetic surgery consult fee.
-Surgical consults require a $50 inital deposit, but it is not uncommon to see as much as $100 charged for this visit.
+Surgical consultations can be scheduled with a $100 deposit and non-surgical consults can be scheduled with a $50 fee, which will become a credit at the practice toward any of our skincare products, facials, laser treatments, injectables, or surgical procedures.
 The fee is usually not a reflection of ability or quality, rather a reflection of the physician’s means of mitigating being stood up by no-show patients.

 The next expense you’re likely to incur will be a surgical deposit, which will be required at the time you book your surgery.
 My fee is $500, and this is also a pretty fair average across the country.
 The real difference is the possibility of refunds, which are often given at reduced rate, as the surgery date gets closer.

 As your surgery gets closer...